Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

 - 🎯 Dedicated to building a portfolio that showcases my **creative technology** skills and my ability to integrate design and development in interactive experiences.

 ## Ongoing Goals
-- My goal is to secure a developer role where I can combine my technical skills with my passion for **creative technology**.
-Whether it's game development or multi-platform app development, I’m driven by a desire to create immersive, engaging user experiences.
+- My goal is to secure a engineer or developer role where I can combine my technical skills with my passion for **creative technology**.
+Whether it's game development or multi-platform app development, I’m driven by a desire to create immersive, engaging user experiences with technology.
 - As a **Master's student**, I am continuously working on innovative projects, and this profile will evolve as I develop new games and explore creative solutions in technology.

 Feel free to explore my repositories and stay tuned for updates on exciting new projects! ✨